kossakovskaia/kossakovskaia/README.md

 ## Hi 👋

-### My name is Irina and I'm QA Engineer since 2017
+### My name is Irina and I have been QA Engineer since 2017